orb-lang/helm/doc/md/helm/modeselektor.md

 end
 ```

-To keep ``act`` itself replaceable, we look it up on each call:
+To keep `act` itself replaceable, we look it up on each call:

 ```lua
 function ModeS.__call(modeS, category, value) return modeS:act(category, value) end
 ```

-### ModeS:setResults(results)
+### ModeS:setResults\(results\)

-Sets the contents of the results area to ``results``, wrapping it in a Rainbuf
+Sets the contents of the results area to `results`, wrapping it in a Rainbuf
-if necessary.
-Strings are passed through unchanged.
+if necessary\.
+Strings are passed through unchanged\.

 ```lua
 local instanceof = import("core/meta", "instanceof")